Content

 10.30: Photographer leaves reception.

-Every wedding would have to have a different timeline as you have to take into account distances to be traveled between venues, what time of year it is for the light, whether the bride’s dress is a difficult, complicated dress to get on, whether the venue can in fact have your tables ready by mid day etc etc
+Every wedding would have to have a different timeline as you have to take into account distances to be traveled between venues, what time of year it is for the light, whether the bride’s dress is a complicated dress to get on, whether the venue can in fact have your tables ready by midday, etc.

-I know this sounds awfully structured but with weddings if one thing runs late it really throws everything out so a good timeline makes for a more relaxed wedding day.
-I have seen brides balling their eyes out with make up newly applied make up running down their face as they were late and felt stressed.
+I know this sounds awfully structured but with weddings if just one thing runs late it can really throw everything out, so a good timeline makes for a more relaxed wedding day.
+I have seen brides crying their eyes out with newly applied make-up running down their face as they were late and felt stressed.

 Groom Photography

-If the guys are going to have a pre wedding drink best to not drink too much as drunken wedding speeches are a bit sad!!!
+If the guys are going to have a pre-wedding drink it is best to not to overindulge as drunken wedding speeches are a bit sad!!!

 If you have a second shooter then they could photograph the groom and groomsmen at the same time as the main shooter is photographing the bride.